arashkaffamanesh/multipass-rke-rancher/README.md

-# Rancher Kubernetes Engine and Rancher Server on Multipass VMs on your local machine
+# Rancher Kubernetes Engine and Rancher Cluster Manager on Multipass VMs with rootless Docker
 ![rke-rancher-nginx.png](rke-rancher-nginx.png)

 ## Who should use this?